wix-incubator/fed-training-kit/src/git/readme.md

 # Git & GitHub
 Git the de facto the standard tool for managing your code base.
-It saves revisions of code so that you will never loose it.
+It saves revisions of code so that you will never lose it.
 Github based on `git` allows successful collaborative work of a team.

 ## Goals
 1. Understand basic principals of Git